 I used my cast iron pan for the first time and everything is stuck.
-Help?Updated a year ago
+Help?Updated 6 months ago

-Cast iron pans are the choice of many chefs, due to their fantastic heat retention properties, heavy-duty pan bases and even heat distribution.
-A good cast iron pan should last a lifetime, or even longer.
-But initially, they do need a little bit of love.
+Cast iron pans are the choice of many chefs and can last a lifetime but they do need a little bit of love.

-Although the cookware comes pre-seasoned we would advise using quite a bit of oil and butter in the beginning to build a natural layer of patina (the more the better!) and especially if the cookware has been cleaned, scrubbed or washed as these things take away the natural oils and fats.
+We would advise using quite a bit of oil and butter in the beginning to build a natural layer of patina (the more the better!) especially if the cookware has been cleaned, scrubbed or washed as these things take away the natural oils and fats.

 Once those fats and oils are heated a liquid forms and hardens the surface of the cookware.
 The process creates a natural layer of oils and the cookware gets better and better after every use.
 It does take a few uses for the pan to develop its patina, which will improve the non-stick layer.